Stability of In-Context Learning: A Spectral Coverage Perspective: Extensions Beyond the Nominal Assumption

 \subsection{Relaxed Tail Assumptions (A3)}

-If $\phi(x)$ has heavier tails than sub-Gaussian—e.g., only sub-exponential or bounded fourth moments—then truncation and Bernstein’s inequality (Vershynin, 2018) give concentration at a slightly slower rate.
+If $\phi(x)$ has heavier tails than sub-Gaussian e.g., only sub-exponential or bounded fourth moments then truncation and Bernstein's inequality give concentration at a slightly slower rate.
 In this case, the sufficient prompt length becomes

 where $\kappa$ is a tail parameter depending on the fourth moment or sub-exponential constant.
 Thus, the order of the bound remains unchanged, but the constant is inflated.